btahir/nerdogram/README.md

 Nerdogram is an open source, very original, photo sharing app that is exclusive to folks who have a Github account i.e. you can only sign up if you have one.
 You can see a Live Demo [here](https://nerdogram.vercel.app/ "Nerdogram").

-## Why?

-Why not?
-Let's make nerds cool again by sharing photos of our favorite Github projects.
-A picture is worth a thousand lines of code as they say.

 <div align="center">
  <img src="https://github.com/btahir/next-tailwind/blob/next-instagram/public/images/main.jpeg">
  <p align="center">